prisma/specs/sdk-js/schema/README.md

 > ⚠️ **This might be out of date with the Prisma Schema Language.
 We'll sync it as we evolve the PSL.**

-Below examples tries to represent the following Prisma Schema
+Below examples tries to represent the following Prisma Schema (except the advanced use cases)

 ```groovy
 model User {